Solar power in Ohio: Elsewhere

 In September 2009, Third Sun Solar in collaboration with the Akron Metro Regional Transit Authority and Sharp Solar Energy Solutions Group installed the largest rooftop solar array in the state, comprising 2,076 solar modules producing 488 kW.

 Cincinnati Zoo and Melink Corporation announced the opening of a new 1.56 MW solar canopy in 2011.
 The 6,400 solar panels, located in the Zoo's Vine Street Parking Lot, provide 20% of the Zoo's power needs.

 In 2012, Campbell Soup Company built a 9.8 MW solar plant constructed to provide energy for its operations in Napoleon.

 Renewable portfolio standard

 HB6, which passed the state legislature in July 2019, phases out Ohio's renewable portfolio standard completely.
 A referendum petition has been started to overturn HB6.
 Ohio had a renewable portfolio standard which calls for 0.06% from solar by 2012, 0.09% by 2013, and 0.5% from solar and 12.5% from renewable sources by 2026.
 However, the standard was frozen in government in 2014 and no further increases were required.
 Ohio used 154,145 million kWh in 2010.
 Approximately 75 MW is required to generate 0.5% of the state's demand.
 Covering rooftops with solar panels in Ohio (46,800 MW) would generate 35.3% of demand.
-Many of the homes, schools and businesses which have installed solar panels can be monitored online.